Psychoid

 Although, therefore, the psychoid unconscious is unknowable in its own right, its existence for Jung cannot be dismissed or denied.
 What it does require, as we saw in the first chapter, is an attitude toward language that is always provisional.

-This presupposes not only an all-pervading, latent meaning which can be recognized by consciousness, but, during that preconscious time, a psychoid process with which a physical event meaningfully coincides.
+During that preconscious time, a psychoid process with which a physical event meaningfully coincides.
 Here the meaning cannot be recognized because there is as yet no consciousness.
+It is through the archetype that we come closest to this early, ‘irrepresentable,’ psychoid stage of conscious development.

 Edinger, Edward F., The New God-Image: A Study of Jung’s Key Letters Concerning the Evolution of the Western God-Image, 1996supporting